cstrainge/sorth/README.md

    Crates.io for potential embedding within other programs.
 How to properly distribute the standard library in this case so that it's useable by client programs is TBD.
 Perhaps as a feature that includes the code in the binary?
+ - [AOT Compiler Version](https://github.com/cstrainge/sorthc/tree/main)  A full ahead of time compiler for the language.
+It's still catching up in terms of how much of the language it can compile, but it's compiling a lot of code and the standard library.
+It has basically 2 run-times, one that lives inside the compiler itself that's more limited than the run-time that executes the compiled code.
+All immediate words run within the compiler's run-time and all other words execute in the compiled run-time.

 Neither version is up to full feature parity with the C++ version.
 It's also being decided if the Rust version will eventually replace the C++ version.